open-data-toronto/docker-local-environment/README.md

 To verify a successful Docker Compose installation, run `docker-compose version`.

 > **Note:** Docker Compose is not production-grade.
 This environment is for development purposes only.
-However, this is a starting point for replicating CKAN and WordPress elements in container orchestration platforms (e.g. Kubernetes, Docker Swarm, AWS ECS) for production deployment
+However, this is a starting for moving into a container orchestration platform (e.g. Kubernetes, Docker Swarm, AWS ECS).

 ## 2. Clone CKAN repository
 In the main directory: